wiilaptop/PythonScanningToolkit/README.md

 Many of these can be simply installed with pip :)

+If you have any suggestions, feedback, or ideas about additional modules, do not hesitate to let me know!
+If you think of something amazing, totally make a fork of this repo and show me!

 This script is something that I ultimately want to fine-tune and show as a demonstration of my skills.
 I love Python and how adaptable it is, and I cannot wait to see what the future holds!